Banking and Finance BSc

 In your first year, you will be introduced to the basics of finance and the way financial information is reported and used in decision making.
 In addition, you'll study mathematics and economics to broaden your knowledge and skills base.

-In your second year you'll consolidate your understanding of core course topics with introductory modules in banking systems and commercial banking.
-As well as studying other specialist modules including credit and financial analytics, you'll also have the chance to develop your commercial awareness and group-working skills.
+In your second year you'll consolidate your understanding of core course topics with compulsory modules in banking systems and commercial banking whilst developing your commercial awareness and group-working skills.
+You’ll also have the opportunity to study specialist banking and finance optional modules including credit analytics and management accounting.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our terms and conditions.